leekevinyg/js-algorithms-sandbox/src/alienDictionary/README.md

 At column three, we can derive ```[c, d]```, since in both the words we want to compare, the letters are the same up until that point.

-The last thing we need to watch out for is duplicate letters:
+We also need to be careful to watch out for duplicate letters:

 <pre>
 [